fleschutz/PowerShell/Docs/FAQ.md

 How to get PowerShell?
 ----------------------
-* **Windows 7/Server 2008 R2 and newer** already have PowerShell preinstalled.
-However, script execution is **disallowed by default** (execution policy is "restricted").
-To enable it: open the "Windows PowerShell (Administrator)" console and enter:
+* **On Windows** PowerShell is preinstalled.
+However, the default execution policy is "restricted", meaning **script execution is disallowed**.
+To change this, open the "Windows PowerShell (Administrator)" console and enter:
    ```
    PS> Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser
    ```